Terdanny1/Laris-Gadget/README.md

 ## Dependencies

-You would need the following dependencies for this webite to work effectively:
+You would need the following dependencies for this website to work effectively:

 Download Bootstrap Version 5.2.0 or higher and make sure the folder is named bootstrap